 Acupuncture has been known to have a multitude of benefits for the body.
 Many people who try it, even those who were originally skeptical, end up loving the effects of acupuncture.
 It’s been reporte…Read More

 Situation: T4 Syndrome refers specifically to an injury to the facet joints and discs of your back at the T-4 level.
 Your upper back, what medical professionals refer to as the thoracic spine, is made up of twelve bones known as vertebrae that extend horizontally from the top of the upper back to the bottom of the upper back.
 The twelve vertebrae are numbered T-1 through T-12, starting from the top down.
-The discs provide a cushion between the vertebrae and the facet joints connect each vertebrae to the one above and the one below it.
+The discs provide a cushion between the vertebrae and the facet joints connect each vertebra to the one above and the one below it.
 The facet joints stabilize the vertebrae, while at the same time allowing you to bend and twist.
 When excessive stretching or compressing forces are placed on the discs and facet joints at the T-4 level, damage to the adjacent nerves can result.

 Causes: T-4 syndrome typically occurs when an injury to the facet joints or disc at T-4 affects the nerve root at that level.
 Injury to these structures can occur during excessive bending, lifting, arching, or twisting movements or due to poor posture.
 This may occur traumatically or due to repetitive or prolonged forces